A Communication-First Account of Explanation: Discussion and Future Work

 \section{Discussion and Future Work}

 We've introduced a formal pragmatics of explanation, and have shown that it can account for several explanatory virtues, as well as empirical patterns of causal selection.
-We have demonstrated the value of putting communication first in an account of explanation.
 On our picture, candidate explanations are evaluated first and foremost for their usefulness \textit{qua} acts of communication (an ``illocutionary evaluation'', as \citet{achinstein1983NatureExplanation} puts it).
 To model an explanation, one must represent both the listener's knowledge and the set of decision problems he faces.
 An important facet of the philosophical problem of explanation, then, consists in accounting for the kinds of things explanations can do for us.
 Put another way: what are the situations in which it is valuable for someone to seek out causal information, by (e.g.) asking a ``why?'' question?

-For pedagogical purposes, the examples we've considered in this paper are toy, contrived in various respects.
-At this stage, it's natural to wonder: how much of what's been said about explanation might our model be able to account for, with suitable augmentations?
+For pedagogical purposes, the examples we've considered in this paper are contrived in various respects.
+At this stage, it's natural to wonder: how much of the philosophy of explanation might our model be able to account for, with suitable augmentations?
 There are several avenues which future work might address; we give three below.

 First, much philosophical interest in explanation comes from the central role it plays in scientific inquiry.
 Applying the model to explanation in the sciences would involve, for example, treating a scientific community as a `listener', and attempting to represent its knowledge and downstream aims more explicitly.
-This strikes us as a fruitful research area for philosophers of science engaging closely with actual scientific practice.\footnote{Similarly, many of the explananda we discuss here are single event explananda, but it's clear that the model could apply to regularity explananda (just as interventionists use SCMs to describe these explananda).}
+This strikes us as a fruitful research area for philosophers of science engaging closely with actual scientific practice.